Eugene-Myong/Let-Him-Cook/README.md

 First things first, we need to make the data useable.
 This means that we take the two data sets we have and make them one, by taking all the ratings from the rating dataset and creating an average rating column, which we add to the recipes dataset, which is what we'll use from now on.

-Some columns like tags, steps, and ingredients are strigified lists, so we apply a custom function that turns them into regular lists of strings.
+Some columns like tags, steps, and ingredients are stringified lists, so we apply a custom function that turns them into regular lists of strings.
 We ensure that n_steps and the length of the steps list is the same for all recipes, and do the same for ingredients.
+All discrepancies were updated.

 We then proceed by normalizing (lowercasing and removing excessive whitespaces/punctuation/characters) the names, description, and ingredients columns.
 We also change the submitted column to datetime objects, which will make it so much easier to work with, as well as creating columns for the year, month, and weekday.